I - Online Teachers at a (Sweet) Price

 - Busuu includes a free exchange section http://www.busuu.com/

-- I would have included Livemocha, the largest or certainly one of the largest sites listed here, but it must be included with the paid services since their free audio exchanges between
+- I would have included Livemocha, the largest or certainly one of the largest sites listed here, but it must be included with the paid

-"Language Partners" is available only for those who pay for their other services.
+is available only for those who pay for their other services.

-- My Language Exchange -
+- My Language Exchange - http://www.mylanguageexchange.com/ - This seems to be the only

-www.paltalk.com is relevant but quite different.
-It's a Voice/Video Messenger Tool which includes chat rooms for learning languages, but was not specifically designed for learning languages.
+which includes chat rooms for learning languages, but was not specifically

 Transparency Statement: If you're like me, you are wary of many reviews you read regardless of the subject matter.
 So many apparently "objective articles" are skillfully written by affiliates or advertisers, and even include some negative remarks about the product or service being promoted in order to help give the appearance of objectivity and authenticity.

-, but all of my remarks are based on personal experience with the site, the person, the teaching, and my honest interpretation of the facts and opinions.
+In my case, I have said a lot of positive things about Luisa and the community she has created, but all of my remarks are based on personal experience with the site, the person, the teaching, and my honest interpretation of the facts and opinions.

 I certainly will not hide the fact that I hope the new generation of online teachers will use my collection of Real English® video and exercises in their online courses the same way that the previous generation has used Real English in the classroom for the past 20 years or so.
 There are regular updates, with as many videos and lessons from the 90s as from the last 5 or 6 years.And since online teachers are already online (!), it becomes extremely easy to use this resource with students.